Mpox

 For people who have a weaker immune system, mpox symptoms can last longer and you may experience a longer recovery.
 You also might also be contagious to others for a longer period of time.
 Go to your healthcare provider to get support.

-HIV.gov has more details on what mpox means if you’re living with HIV which may answer many of your questions.
-At this time, people living with HIV who are taking their medication and are undetectable are not considered at higher risk for prolonged infection of Mpox or any other complications related to the Mpox virus.
+CDC has more details on what mpox means if you’re living with HIV which may answer many of your questions.
+At this time, people living with HIV who are taking their medication and are undetectable are not considered at higher risk for prolonged infection of mpox or any other complications related to the mpox virus.

 People living with HIV who are not taking HIV medications are at higher risk for these complications.